How to Prepare for the NCLEX: 8 Tips for Success

 Prepare for Nursing Success at Harding University

-The first step toward passing the NCLEX is choosing a nursing school with a solid academic foundation for success.
-At Harding University, the Carr College of Nursing provides extensive student support services and features a faculty of dedicated, knowledgeable instructors.
+The first step toward passing the NCLEX is choosing a nursing school that provides a comprehensive academic foundation for a nursing career.
+At Harding University, the Carr College of Nursing provides extensive student support services, such as our admissions counselors, and features a faculty of dedicated, knowledgeable instructors.

-With Harding’s ABSN program, you can earn your nursing degree in as few as 16 months by leveraging your prior non-nursing college education.
-Contact an admissions counselor today to find out if our Christian nursing school in Arkansas could be the right fit for you.
+With Harding’s ABSN program, you can earn your nursing degree in as few as 16 months by leveraging your non-nursing bachelor’s degree or college credits.
+Contact an admissions counselor today to find out if our ABSN program in Rogers, Arkansas, could be the right fit for you.